VeryGoodOpenSource/dart_frog/docs/docs/tutorials/counter.md

 If you restart the server, the count will be reset to 0 because it is only maintained in memory.
 :::

-🎉 Congrats, you've created an `counter` application using Dart Frog.
+🎉 Congrats, you've created a `counter` application using Dart Frog.
 View the [full source code](https://github.com/VeryGoodOpenSource/dart_frog/tree/main/examples/counter).